 If someone arrives at a hospital experiencing the symptoms above, treatment of this injury needs to start right away.
 This begins with obtaining a proper diagnosis.
 CT scans and MRI imaging could be used to localize the head injury inside of the skull.
 Then, individuals could require emergent surgery to relieve the swelling inside of the brain, stop the bleeding, and stabilize the individual.
 The treatment of a TBI does not end when someone leaves the hospital.
 Physical therapy and rehabilitation may be able to help someone restore some of the function that they had previously lost.

 Treatment depends on the type of brain injury a person sustains.
 Watch the video below from Lee Health for more information on what treatment is needed for each type of brain injury.Contacting a Traumatic Brain Injury Attorney

 Traumatic brain injuries are stressful for all families.
 There is a lot of uncertainty regarding just how serious the injury is and what the future holds.
 With this in mind, meeting with a traumatic brain injury lawyer in Turlock can help families navigate this difficult situation.
 Some of the ways that a personal injury lawyer can help with a traumatic brain injury case include:

 - Serving as an unbiased and objective decision-maker during a difficult time.

 - Helping families in seeking damages related to their brain injury, pain, and suffering.

 - Reviewing the accident records to make sure that all details have been considered.

-I’m Ed Smith, a Turlock brain injury lawyer.
-Traumatic brain injuries need to be taken seriously.
-If you have been hurt, or if a family member has sustained a traumatic brain injury in an accident, call me at (209) 227-1931 or (800) 404-5400 for free and friendly advice.
+I’m Ed Smith, a Turlock brain injury attorney.
+If you have suffered a traumatic brain injury after an accident caused by the negligence of someone else, you need an injury lawyer to protect your best interests.
+Call me at (209) 227-1931 or (800) 404-5400 for free, friendly legal advice.

 Image Credit: Weksart on Pixabay.com